 This easy pulled pork sweet potato skillet recipe is a ridiculously easy one pan meal that is ready in 30 minutes.
 With juicy pulled pork, sweet potatoes, and bell peppers, it’s delicious served with tortilla chips, in tacos and more.

 One pan meals are such a lifesaver during the work week!
-These Vegan Moroccan Chickpea Skillet and Chili Lime Sweet Potato Skillet and Chicken Skillet have long been our favorites, but this pulled pork sweet potato skillet has recently taken the top spot.
+These Vegan Moroccan Chickpea Skillet and Chili Lime Sweet Potato Skillet and Chicken Skillet have long been our favorites, but this pulled pork skillet has recently taken the top spot.

 Reasons to love this pulled pork sweet potato skillet